BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

   It is an isolated runtime, which means that code running inside the EVM has no access to network, filesystem, or other processes (not external APIs).

-The `x/evm` module implements the EVM as a Cosmos SDK module.
+The `x/evm` module implements the EVM as a Butane SDK module.
 It allows users to interact with the EVM by submitting Ethereum txs and executing their containing messages on the given state to evoke a state transition.